Updated May 2025

-For one, the pursuit of mycology is oftentimes a passion project or hobby that attracts people with a bare bones budget and a do-it-yourself attitude.
+The start of many people’s mushroom cultivation journey begins with a DIY Still Air Box, and there are many reasons for that!
+For one, mycology is oftentimes a passion project or hobby that attracts people with a bare-bones budget and a do-it-yourself attitude.

-And though mycology is currently undergoing a period ripe with innovation, for a long time people had two options for conducting sterile mushroom cultivation lab work: a $20 Still Air Box or a $500+ flow hood.
+And though mycology is undergoing a period ripe with innovation, for a long time people had two options for conducting sterile mushroom cultivation lab work: a $20 Still Air Box or a $500+ flow hood.

-Considering that a Still Air Box can be made in less than 10 minutes for less than $20 with equipment many people already possess, the choice for many became quite simple.
+Considering that a Still Air Box for mushrooms can be made in 10 minutes for less than $20 with equipment many people already possess, the choice for many growing mushrooms at home is quite simple.
+So, we thought we’d offer a brief crash course in the science and art of the Still Air Box DIY.

-Below, you will come to understand how they work, the different design considerations to take into account, our favorite design — hint: the easiest and cheapest option with a twist tailored to the novice grower — how to make one, and how to put it to use!
+Below, you will come to understand how Still Air Boxes work, the different design considerations to take into account, our favorite design — hint: the easiest and cheapest option with a twist tailored to the novice grower — how to make one, and how to put it to use.
+To the mushroom mobile we go!

-We won’t go deep here because there’s no need.
+We won’t go super deep here because there’s no need.
 The name Still Air Box is quite self-explanatory.

 First things first, do not and we mean do not build gloves into your still air box!
 It’s completely unnecessary, a waste of time, and they are extremely onerous to work with.
 Don’t believe us?
 Try wrapping 40 Petri dishes in parafilm with dishwashing gloves on then get back to us.